Frequently Asked Questions

 3. The result you get is the number of overlap units allowed.

-Find the overlap policy on the College of Letters and Science website.- Where can I learn about minors?
-Will I be able to complete a minor?
-Can I overlap classes?
+Find the overlap policy on the College of Letters and Science website.

 If you are looking to switch into one our Yellow Cluster majors, check out the links below